 - Remove your sunglasses as they may hinder your ability to see in the darkened environment

-- Turn on your vehicle's headlights so that it is more visible to other motorists
+- Ensure your vehicle's headlights are turned on so that you are more visible to other motorists

 - Keep lane changes to an absolute minimum for safety